ublue-os/website/docs/images/bazzite/FAQ.md

 ## Does the Steam Deck image recieve BIOS updates like SteamOS?

 Yes it does.
 If a BIOS update is available then it will install when you update Bazzite normally.
 We even included a special command to **disable** these BIOS updates **at your own risk:** `just disable-bios-updates`.

+## For the AMD/Intel desktop images, why run Steam in an Arch Linux Distrobox container as opposed to Flatpak?

+Steam is not built with flatpak in mind.
+Valve does not contribute to it, and as a result there are many workarounds that the Arch package does not have to worry about it.
+The Steam Deck uses the Arch package, and to stay consistent with SteamOS so do we.

+Running Steam in Distrobox has the advantage of using [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) and other packages added to the container.
+It can also utilize the latest GPU driver releases without the end user having to worry about ABI considerations.

+A user can install the Flatpak Steam at any time and use both verisons of Steam if they desire.

 ## How do I disable update notifications for desktop images?